 Regionally, approximately 65,000 people are employed in the medical and life sciences industry as well, according to the Hampton Roads Economic Development Alliance.
 Some of the area’s most prominent health care organizations include:

-- Sentara Healthcare, a Norfolk-based company that is one of the largest employers in the region, which operates seven hospitals and employs more than 20,000 people in the area
+- Sentara Healthcare, a Norfolk-based company that is one of the largest employers in the region, which operates seven hospitals and supports more than 64,400 jobs

 - Operation Smile, an organization that performs free medical procedures to repair cleft palates and other facial deformities for children in more than 60 countries and employs about 100 people

 - Naval Medical Center Portsmouth, the oldest continuously running hospital in the Navy medical system, which employs 4,300 military medical personnel in the region

 Bordered by multiple bodies of water and miles of riverfront and bayfront property, including beaches on the Chesapeake Bay, Norfolk offers a scenic backdrop for you to complete your accelerated nursing studies.
 There’s also plenty to do and see here, including the following attractions: